Timon14kraan/Project-Proces-and-Safety/src/Flowchart.md

     kill
 endif
 ->no;
-    :Go back to home position;
+    :Go to home position;
     :Grab plunger;
     :Place plunger through the nut;
 if (plunger misplaced?) then (yes)
     #pink: error;
     kill
 endif
-    :Go back to home position;
+    :Go to home position;
     :Grab the middle part by the hexagon;
     :Place middle part on top of the cap;
 repeat :rotate fastener 360 degrees;
 repeat while (rotated 2 times?) is (no)
 ->yes;
     :lift the middle part out of the cap fastener;
-    :Go back to home position;
+    :Go o home position;
     :Rotate middle part 180 degrees in the x-axis;
     :Place middle part on top of the bolt fastener;
 repeat :rotate fastener 360 degrees;
 repeat while (rotated 5 times?) is (no)
 ->yes;
     :lift the middle part out of the bolt fastener;
-    :Go back to home position;
+    :Go to home position;
     :Rotate middle part -90 degrees in the x-axis;
-    :Place middle part in the
+    :Place middle part on top of the nut repeat  :rotate fastener 360 degrees;
+repeat while (rotated 2 times?) is (no)
+->yes;
+    :Go to home position;
 stop